-In this tiny tutorial, Felicia will demonstrate how to knit brioche increase and decrease stitches.
+In this tutorial, Felicia will demonstrate how to knit brioche increase and decrease stitches.
 Interested in knitting brioche stitches that look like they are twisting, swooping, and swaying?
 Learn the “br4stinc” and “brRsl dec” brioche stitches that are used in the Camella Hat pattern (designed by Katrin Schubert).

 Here are the actual directions for each stitch: